-The school year 2018/2019 saw the oneset of the new and state-funded short programmes (240 hours a year).
+State-funded short programmes (240 hours a year) are available from the school year 2018/2019.
 These programmes target children who are not in early childhood education the last year ahead of the compulsory basic school start.
 Kindergartens have to apply for short programme funding in response to the relevant information from the Ministry.